 3. The Poet X by Elizabeth Acevedo

 First of all, we need to mention that this book won the National Book Award.

 And now that we’ve established that, we want you to meet Xiomara Batista.
-Xo is caught between her world, growing up the daughter of immigrants in Harlem, and the world of her strict mother, who just wants her daughter to be safe.
-The only way Xio knows how to speak her truth is to write it in the poetry she yearns to speak, even if she knows her mother would never approve.
+Xiomara is caught between her world, growing up the daughter of immigrants in Harlem, and the world of her strict mother, who just wants her daughter to be safe.
+The only way she knows how to speak her truth is to write it in the poetry she yearns to speak, even if she knows her mother would never approve.

 4. The Astonishing Color of After by Emily X.R.
 Pan

 Leigh Chen Sanders knows she’s right, no matter what anyone else says: her mother is a bird, and she needs Leigh to find her.